iBotayo/qr-code-component-main/README.md

 ```
 ### Continued development

-I would continue to expand my knowledge in flexbox, CSS Grid, and also learn to add javaScript for responsiveness.
+I would continue to expand my knowledge in flexbox, CSS Grid, and also learn to add JavaScript for responsiveness.

 ## Author